Have a laptop with 8GB of RAM and want to run AI locally?

 yes.
 For complex analysis, multimodal tasks, and working with large

-context — cloud models are still stronger.
+contexts — cloud models are still stronger.

 The optimal approach is hybrid: